Signs and symptoms: Symptoms

 A symptom is something felt or experienced, such as pain or dizziness.
-Signs and symptoms are not mutually exclusive, for example a subjective feeling of fever can be noted as sign by using a thermometer that registers a high reading.
+Signs and symptoms are not mutually exclusive; for example a subjective feeling of fever can be noted as a sign by using a thermometer that registers a high reading.
 The CDC lists various diseases by their signs and symptoms such as for measles which includes a high fever, conjunctivitis, and cough, followed a few days later by the measles rash.

 Cardinal signs and symptoms

 Cardinal signs and symptoms are very specific even to the point of being pathognomonic.
 A cardinal sign or cardinal symptom can also refer to the major sign or symptom of a disease.
 Abnormal reflexes can indicate problems with the nervous system.
 Signs and symptoms are also applied to physiological states outside the context of disease, as for example when referring to the signs and symptoms of pregnancy, or the symptoms of dehydration.
 Sometimes a disease may be present without showing any signs or symptoms when it is known as being asymptomatic.
 The disorder may be discovered through tests including scans.
 An infection may be asymptomatic but still be transmissible.